Margaret R. McLean

 Margaret R. McLean, Ph.D. is the associate director and director of bioethics at the Markkula Center for Applied Ethics.
 A senior lecturer in religious studies and affiliate faculty in bioengineering, she teaches courses on ethics including health care ethics and ethics and biotechnology.
 In 2006, she received the Brutocao Award for Curriculum Innovation.

 Holding a doctorate in clinical pathology from the Medical College of Wisconsin and a Masters of Divinity from Luther Seminary, she has a second doctoral degree in ethics from the Graduate Theological Union in Berkeley.
-She is a member of the Bioethics Committee at O'Connor Hospital (San Jose), Seton Medical Center (Daly City), St. Louise Regional Hospital (Gilroy), Santa Clara Valley Medical Center (San Jose), Hospice of the Valley (San Jose), and Elder Care Alliance (Alameda); the Infant & Children Bioethics Committee at Valley Medical Center; and the Santa Clara County Medical Association Bioethics Committee.
+She is a member of the Bioethics Committee at O'Connor Hospital (San Jose), Seton Medical Center (Daly City), St. Louise Regional Hospital (Gilroy), Santa Clara Valley Medical Center (San Jose); the Infant & Children Bioethics Committee at Valley Medical Center; and the Santa Clara County Medical Association Bioethics Committee.

-She is widely quoted in the media and has written extensively on ethical issues for professional publications as well as the local and national press.
+Widely quoted in the media, she has written extensively on ethical issues for professional publications as well as the local and national press.
 Her article on disaster preparedness published in 2013 in Health Progress received a 2014 Gold Award from the American Society of Healthcare Publication Editors and a bronze 2014 Association Media & Publishing EXCEL award.
 Current projects include: end of life decision-making with a focus on unrepresented, incapacitated patients, ethical preparedness for medical disaster, innovative approaches to undergraduate education in medical ethics, and the ethics of space exploration and astrobiology.